Hanabi (card game)

 Hanabi (from Japanese 花火, fireworks) is a cooperative card game created by French game designer Antoine Bauza and published in 2010.
 Players are aware of other players' cards but not their own, and attempt to play a series of cards in a specific order to set off a simulated fireworks show.
 The types of information that players may give to each other is limited, as is the total amount of information that can be given during the game.
 In 2013, Hanabi won the Spiel des Jahres, an industry award for best board game of the year.

 Gameplay

-The Hanabi deck contains cards in five suits (white, yellow, green, blue, and red): three 1's, two each of 2's, 3's, and 4's, and one 5.
+The Hanabi deck contains cards in five suits (white, yellow, green, blue, and red): three 1s, two each of 2s, 3s, and 4s, and one 5.
 The game begins with 8 available information tokens and 3 fuse tokens.
 To start the game, players are dealt a hand containing five cards (four for 4 or 5 players).
-As in Blind Man's Bluff, players can see each other's cards but they cannot see their own.
+As in blind man's bluff, players can see each other's cards but they cannot see their own.
 Play proceeds around the table; each turn, a player must take one of the following actions: